john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-## Composition is
+## Composition takes the output of one function as the input of another.
 Composition is critical to understanding the output of one function becoming the input of another function.
 An important concept in composition is spotting when one function call produces an output that is then routed to another function call.
 Often, they will often placed in a variable and then the variable is passed.
+But you can also nest those calls together and make things a great deal more efficient.

 ## Abstraction takes two intertwined things and seperates them.
 In abstraction, you have two or more things in a peice of code that intertwince together.
 In the example, we first have the concept of caluclating a shippinf rate.
 Second, we're adding that shippng rate to the basePrice.
 Those are two seperate concerns but they are wrapped up together.
 So abstraction is to tease apart these two concepts that are intertwined together so that they are seperate and when they are seperated, you can create a semantic boundry that allows you not to hide but seperate them.
 In other words, you could look at the seperate parts and understand them better.